garyrule/terraform-aws-static-website/README.md

 # terraform-aws-static-web
 A Terraform Module to configure a static website using Amazon AWS Services

-Support for using [Gandi](https://www.gandi.net) LiveDNS instead of Route53
+With support for using [Gandi](https://www.gandi.net) LiveDNS instead of Route53

 ## Components